sergeyvilov/ML4RG-2023-project/README.md

 RBP binding sites can be selected based on ([Dominguez et al., 2018](https://ars.els-cdn.com/content/image/1-s2.0-S1097276518303514-mmc8.pdf)).
 In particular, you may want to consider the top 5-mer motif for each protein listed in [Table S3](https://ars.els-cdn.com/content/image/1-s2.0-S1097276518303514-mmc4.xlsx).
 You could start with proteins with significant overlap in the 5-mers comprising the RBNS and eCLIP logos (Fig. S3).

-Note that you should also consider the reverse complemented version of each selected motif.

 # Research questions

 For each selected motif, you will answer the following questions: